learntechverse/cloud/aws/networking/network_high_level_details.md

     }
 </style>

-# AWS Network High Level Details
+# AWS Infrastructure High Level Details

 ## Region
 **Definition:** A geographical area in which AWS has data centers.
 Each region is completely independent and isolated from the others.